What an outstanding chance to get familiar with the other fascinating winter element: Ice.

 No previous climbing experiences required, this experience is suitable for anyone in normal physical condition.

-After the climbing, it is time to relax together by the warmth of the fire and listen to stories about ice climbing, arctic nature and such.
-For a meal we will have a barbecue in the canyon by a bonfire.
-In the evening we will hike back up to the parking lot and drive to Rovaniemi.
+After the climb it is time to relax together by the warmth of the fire and listening to stories about ice climbing, arctic nature and such.
+The instructor may share some wild stories from climbing trips around the world.
+For a meal we barbecue in the canyon by a bonfire.
+In the afternoon hike back up to the parking lot and drive back to Pyhä-Luosto.

-- Bus transportation from Rovaniemi to Korouoma and back
+- Transfer from Pyhä or Luosto to Korouma and back

 - Local guide and climbing instructor services

-- Climbing gear: helmet, visor/goggles, harness, crampons, ice axes, footwear (climbing boots or ski boots).
+- Climbing gear such as; helmet, visor/goggles, harness, crampons, ice axes, footwear (climbing boots or ski boots).

 - Hot drinks, barbeque lunch and storytelling